auth0/auth0-oidc-client-net/CONTRIBUTING.md

 ### API documentation

-As the API documentation requires a windows environment, it is built and deployed by running the correspondig GitHub Actions Workflow.
+As the API documentation requires a windows environment, it is built and deployed automatically when running the release GitHub Actions workflow.